26-year-old Lincoln woman takes two cars for a test drive, never returns

 Be the first to know when news happens.
 Get the latest breaking headlines sent straight to your inbox.

-The next day, police located the abandoned Pontiac in an alley near 10th and E Street.
+The next day, police found the abandoned Pontiac in an alley near 10th and E Streets.

 On Aug.
-19, employees at Alan's Auto Sales called police after a woman test drove a 2009 Dodge Charger and never returned.
-Police were able to locate the car, with the same woman inside, and she was taken into custody.
+19, employees at Alan’s Auto Sales called police after a woman test- drove a 2009 Dodge Charger and never returned.
+Police were able to find the car, with the same woman inside, and she was taken into custody.

-The 26-year-old was arrested for shoplifting, two counts of unauthorized use of a motor vehicle and driving with a suspended license.
-She also had two unrelated, outstanding arrest warrants.
+The woman was arrested on suspicion of shoplifting, two counts of unauthorized use of a motor vehicle and driving with a suspended license.
+She also had two outstanding arrest warrants that were unrelated.

 1 of 46